-Judge Upholds UK Warrant Against Julian Assange
+Judge Upholds U.K. Warrant Against Julian Assange

-Wikileaks founder Julian Assange lost an attempt Tuesday to have his U.K. arrest warrant dropped.
+WikiLeaks founder Julian Assange lost an attempt Tuesday to have his U.K. arrest warrant dropped.
 He could still be arrested for leaving Ecuador's embassy in London, where he has lived for years.

-British Judge Emma Arbuthnot said she was "not persuaded" the warrant should be withdrawn, according to the AP.
+British Judge Emma Arbuthnot said she was "not persuaded" the warrant should be withdrawn, according to The Associated Press.

-Assange is a hero among hackers or undermines national security, depending on who you ask.
+Assange is a hero among hackers or undermines national security, depending on whom you ask.
 He drew international attention in 2010 for leaking thousands of classified U.S. military and diplomatic documents, which infuriated American officials.
 He has been holed up in the embassy as he faced separate charges.

 The Australian was being investigated for rape in Sweden, which he has denied.
 That investigation was dropped last year after the prosecutor said leads had been exhausted.
 But the London Metropolitan Police said they would continue to enforce an outstanding arrest warrant, which was issued after he failed to appear in court in 2012.
 Assange had stayed at the embassy, fearing that extradition to Sweden could lead to an extradition by the U.S.

-Earlier this month, Ecuador granted citizenship to Assange after officials decided his living situation was unsustainable.
+Last month, Ecuador granted citizenship to Assange after officials decided his living situation was unsustainable.

 In 2016, a U.N. panel said that Sweden and the U.K. were arbitrarily detaining Assange, NPR's Leila Fadel reported.

-There are no formal charges in against Assange in the U.S., though news reports last year suggested the Justice Department was looking into it.
+There are no formal charges against Assange in the U.S., though news reports last year suggested the Justice Department was looking into it.